 Throughout the late 1940s many of the service academies were sending their graduates to UMass Lowell for further degrees in Textiles and Fabric Technology.
 They were doing this for the purpose of learning new ways to produce camouflage material.
 For this reason and because at the time the University of Massachusetts Lowell was a land grant college and it was required to have one, the Department of Defense and the Air Force established an Air Force ROTC unit at UMass Lowell in July of 1951.

-When the Costello Gymnasium was built, the school installed a rifle range in the basement for us by the ROTC rifle club.
+When the Costello Gymnasium was built, the ROTC rifle club and school installed a rifle range in the basement.
 This facility was used until the early 80’s when due to lack of use it was closed and put to other uses.

 - July 1, 1951 – AFROTC established at UMass Lowell with Lt.
 Col. Kelley as Professor of Air Science and Tactics.